bash-bastion/bash-args/README.md

 #### `@flag <port.p> - Port to open on`

 Specify a non-boolean flag, `port`, and require that it's value _must_ be specified with either `-p` or `--port`.
-This makes the `{3000}` redundant and unecessary.
-Of course, you can use the sideways carrots with other variants
+Of course, you can use the sideways carrot notation with other variants

 ### Common Issues

+- TODO
 Not setting `args` with `set -u`

 ### Details